 The metabolic pathway of sarilumab has not been characterised.
 As a monoclonal antibody sarilumab is expected to be degraded into small peptides and amino acids via catabolic pathways in the same manner as endogenous IgG.

 Sarilumab is eliminated by parallel linear and non-linear pathways.
 At higher concentrations, the elimination is predominantly through the linear, non-saturable proteolytic pathway, while at lower concentrations, non-linear saturable target-mediated elimination predominates.
-These parallel elimination pathways result in an initial half-life of 8 to 10 days, and at steady-state an effective halflife of 21 days is estimated.
+These parallel elimination pathways result in an initial half-life of 8 to 10 days, and at steady-state an effective half-life of 21 days is estimated.

 After the last steady state dose of 150 mg and 200 mg sarilumab, the median times to non-detectable concentration are 30 and 49 days, respectively.
 Monoclonal antibodies are not eliminated via renal or hepatic pathways.

 A more than dose-proportional increase in pharmacokinetic exposure was observed in patients with RA.
-At steady state, exposure over the dosing interval measured by AUC increased approximately 2- fold with a 1.33-fold increase in dose from 150 to 200 mg every two weeks.
+At steady state, exposure over the dosing interval measured by AUC increased approximately 2-fold with a 1.33-fold increase in dose from 150 to 200 mg every two weeks.

 Simvastatin is a CYP3A4 and OATP1B1 substrate.
 In 17 patients with RA, one week following a single 200-mg subcutaneous administration of sarilumab, exposure of simvastatin and simvastatin acid decreased by 45% and 36%, respectively.

-Age, gender, ethnicity and body weight Population pharmacokinetic analyses in adult patients with RA (ranging in age from18 to 88 years with 14% over 65 years) showed that age, gender and race did not meaningfully influence the pharmacokinetics of sarilumab.
-Body weight influenced the pharmacokinetics of sarilumab.
-In patients with higher body weight (>100 Kg) both 150 mg and 200 mg doses demonstrated efficacy; however, patients weighing >100 Kg had greater therapeutic benefit with the 200 mg dose.
+Body weight influenced the pharmacokinetics of sarilumab in adult patients.
+In patients with higher body weight (>100 kg) both 150 mg and 200 mg doses demonstrated efficacy; however, patients weighing >100 kg had greater therapeutic benefit with the 200 mg dose.

 No formal study of the effect of renal impairment on the pharmacokinetics of sarilumab was conducted.
 Mild to moderate renal impairment did not affect the pharmacokinetics of sarilumab.
-No dosage adjustment is required in patients with mild to moderate renal impairment.
+No dose adjustment is required in patients with mild to moderate renal impairment.
 Patients with severe renal impairment were not studied.

 No formal study of the effect of hepatic impairment on the pharmacokinetics of sarilumab was conducted.